by Trevor Waddington, Founder & President, Truth Tree

 Sender and Subject Line

 When you send the first email in a drip, it’s imperative they open it.
-So you want to ensure the sender and the subject is easily identifiable.
+So, you want to ensure the sender and the subject are easily identifiable.

 Experiment with senders and subject lines to see what works best for open rates.